froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/social-share-icons.md

 Your id should look something like this: `ra-5e0fb44ead5eb04f`

-** If you are having trouble with this, contact your Open Y agency partner, and they can help get this set up for you.
+** If you are having trouble with this, contact your Y USA Open Y agency partner, and they can help get this set up for you.
 You will still need to set up your account.

-Go back to your Open Y site and then go to your admin toolbar: Open Y > Setting > AddThis Settings
+Go back to your Y USA Open Y site and then go to your admin toolbar: Y USA Open Y > Setting > AddThis Settings

 Paste your public id into the field on the next page.
 Then click save.